Victoria Regional Transit System

 The Victoria Regional Transit System provides public transportation in the Greater Victoria region of British Columbia, Canada.
 Its operations are governed by the Victoria Regional Transit Commission in association with BC Transit.
-There were more than 16.8 million riders in 2021.
+There were 25 million trips in 2023–2024.

 History

-Transit service began in 1890 by the National Electric Tramway and Light Company with four street cars.
+Transit service began on February 22, 1890 by the National Electric Tramway and Light Company with four street cars on two routes.
 On May 26, 1896 a packed streetcar crashed through the Point Ellice Bridge and 55 people were killed.
 The Consolidated Electric Railway Company was forced into receivership by the disaster and emerged reorganized as the British Columbia Electric Railway on April 15, 1897.